smedfw/slides/README.md

-## Slide Decks for General Chapter Events
+## Slide Decks for Chapter Events

-This repository contains slide decks and other written material for general SME DFW (Dallas-Fort Worth) Chapter events.
+This repository contains slide decks and other written material for SME DFW (Dallas-Fort Worth) Chapter events.

 Materials for specific chapter events (e.g. workshops/walkthroughs or